 Growing Faith

-Growing Faith is the national Church of England drive to put children and young people at the heart of the ministry of the Church of England.
+Growing Faith is the movement that exists to put children, young people and families instinctively at the heart of all the mission and ministry of the Church.
 It aims to bring together churches, schools and families to help to create a new generation of disciples.
-It's one way of trying to combat the tendency to compartmentalise different parts of our lives, which can sometimes mean our Christian faith is confined to what we do on a Sunday morning.
+It’s one way of trying to combat the tendency to compartmentalise different parts of our lives, which can sometimes mean our Christian faith is confined to what we do on a Sunday morning.

 This image aims to show how church, school and families can work together to help children and young people as part of Growing Faith: